MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 # Enterprise websites Microsoft Graph connector

-The Enterprise websites Microsoft Graph connector allows your organization to index articles and **content from its internal-facing websites**.
+The Enterprise websites Microsoft Graph connector allows your organization to index articles and **content from your company-owned websites**.
 After you configure the connector and sync content from the website, end users can search for that content from any Microsoft Search client.

 > [!NOTE]
 > Read the [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md) article to understand the general connectors setup instructions.